How to Join a Medical Aid in South Africa

 We will show you how to complete your application, check it for accuracy, advise if something is missing and facilitate the process of acceptance with you.

-Protect yourself against these potential threats, by joining a GAP or top-up insurance plan
+Protect yourself by joining Zest's GAP or top-up insurance plan.

-This separate insurance plan acts as a protective shield, covering most of the in-hospital claim shortfalls and any co-payments you may face and provides a valuable safety net, ensuring that you have adequate benefits for medical treatments without having to bear the full brunt of unexpected costs.
+This separate insurance will cover most in-hospital claim shortfalls and any co-payments.
+It is a vital safety net, ensuring you have enough to cover medical treatments, without having to pay for unexpected costs.

-Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan OR Most Affordable Dental Planin South Africa.
+Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan

-No Medical Aid or have a Hospital Plan only?
 This plan will help you meet the high costs of both normal and specialised dentistry!

 We can help you with any concerns you may have with an existing medical aid, but we do need to be appointed to your plan in order to provide you with comprehensive help.